riteshkagale/Databases/python_postgresql/README.md

-Integration of POSTGRESQL database to Python
+Integration of PostgreSQL database to Python
 ---------

 * Follow the steps of installing from the given link https://www.postgresqltutorial.com/install-postgresql/